 Verification

-The University Compliance Office performs verification of select activities that occur at the university.
-Verification does not mean performing the actual work of compliance.
-Rather, it means making sure that the relevant activities have effective compliance organizations, and that the organizations have the following elements:
+The University Compliance Office performs compliance audits to verify select activities occur at the university.
+The verification does not mean performing the actual work of compliance.
+Rather, it means making sure that the relevant activities have effective compliance organizations, and that those organizations have the following elements:

 Compliance Audits

-The University Compliance Office conducts compliance audits of select activities across the university.
-Compliance audits are not the same as monitoring.
+The University Compliance Office conducts compliance audits on select university activities.
+Conducting compliance audits is not the same as monitoring.
 Both are a means of checking to see if compliance has occurred; however, there are differences as noted below:

 It is important to note from above that auditing is an arm’s length activity of monitoring.

-- Monitoring is typically done by an office or individual who is perceived to have an interest in protecting the activity.
+• Monitoring is typically done by an individual or activity (such as a department, unit, or organization) who is perceived to have an interest in protecting the activity.
 Thus, their perception may potentially diminish the credibility of the checking activities.

-- Auditing does not typically have a connection to the activity that being checked which may result in greater objectivity.
-This is a primary reason why audits are usually conducted by an office which does not report to a dean or an administrator that is responsible for the overall success of the given activity or department.
-Instead, the auditor typically reports independently up to the Chancellor and/or Board of Trustees.
+• Auditing does not typically have a connection to the activity that being checked which may result in greater objectivity.
+This is a primary reason why audits are usually conducted by a separate office which does not report to a dean or an administrator that is responsible for the overall success of the given activity or department.
+Instead, the compliance auditor typically reports independently up to the Chancellor and/or Board of Trustees.

 It is also important that monitoring and auditing work together.

-- Monitoring may uncover deficiencies that suggest the need for audits.
+• Monitoring may uncover deficiencies that suggest the need for an audit.

 University Code of Conduct